-DUE: JUNE 8, 2010
+DUE: MONDAY JUNE 11, 2012

-FINAL EXAM ALERT: The final exam will be take place from 11 am-2 pm on Wednesday June 9, 2010 in ISB 235.
-Please note the change of date, time and location.
+FINAL EXAM ALERT: The final exam will be take place from 8-11 am on Wednesday June 13, 2010 in ISB 235 (unless a more convenient time can be found).
 The exam will cover the entire course.
-During the exam, you may consult Shankar and Baym, your class notes (and any other handwritten notes), and any of the homework solutions and class handouts that are posted on the course website.
+During the exam, you may consult Shankar and Baym (and any third quantum mechanics book of your choosing), your class notes, and any of the homework solutions and class handouts that are posted on the course website.